adhityavenkatraman/PageRank/README.md

 </code></pre>

 **Part 4: Eigengaps**
-The eigengap of the P barbar matrix is bounded by the alpha parameter.
+The eigengap of the P barbar matrix is bounded by the $\alpha$ parameter.
 The size of the eigengap determines determines the speed at which the algorithm converges.
 If the eigengap of a matrix is large, then it will converge quickly even at alpha values that approach 1.
 If the eigengap is small, then only at smaller alpha values will the convergence occur quickly.
 We can run the following four commands to illustrate this:
 <pre><code>[In]: run pagerank.py --data=./lawfareblog.csv.gz --verbose
 [In]: run pagerank.py --data=./lawfareblog.csv.gz --verbose --alpha=0.99999
 [In]: run pagerank.py --data=./lawfareblog.csv.gz --verbose --filter_ratio=0.2